codehornets/supacall/CONTRIBUTING.md

-# Contributing to Manyreply
+# Contributing to Supacall

 We love your input!
-We want to make contributing to Manyreply as easy and transparent as possible, whether it's:
+We want to make contributing to Supacall as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code